 The publicist’s biography.
-Novelist, essayist, and lyricist Christian Bauman first gained notoriety playing guitar on the folk/acoustic circuit and later as the author of a critically acclaimed cycle of novels set in the 1990s (The Ice Beneath You, Voodoo Lounge, and In Hoboken, published between 2002 and 2008) and as a regular contributor to NPR’s Weekend All Things Considered.
-Other short work by Bauman has been published in several fiction and nonfiction anthologies, The New York Times, IdentityTheory, and Slate.
+Novelist, essayist, and lyricist Christian Bauman first gained notoriety playing guitar on the folk/acoustic circuit in the 90s and later as the author of a critically acclaimed cycle of novels (The Ice Beneath You, Voodoo Lounge, and In Hoboken, published between 2002 and 2008) and as a regular contributor to NPR’s Weekend All Things Considered.
+Other short work by Bauman has been published in several fiction and nonfiction anthologies, The New York Times, IdentityTheory, and The Morning News, among others.
 Bauman has been interviewed by Terry Gross on Fresh Air, Rachel Maddow and Chuck D on Air America, Vin Scelsa on Idiot’s Delight, and featured in the Times and CNN.
 Born in 1970, Bauman lived in India for a year when a teenager, became a father at age 17, and joined the US Army Waterborne in 1991, serving tours with expeditionary forces in the conflicts in Somalia and Haiti.